Slate and granite are amongst the building material used

 Monastery of San Martin de Castañeda

-In the 10th century Córdoba monks from Mazote founded the Monasterio de San Martín de ‘Castaneira’ or ‘Castiñeira’, using, according to findings and testimonies, the remains of another Visigoth construction.
-Its age of splendour is in the 12th century when they join the Cluny Order.
+In the 10th century, Abbot Martino and a group of Mozarabic monks from San Cebrián de Mazote (Valladolid) founded the Monastery of San Martín de 'Castaneira' or 'Castiñeira', taking advantage, according to findings and testimonies, of the structures of another Visigothic foundation .
+They reach their peak in the 12th century when they joined the Order of the Cluny.

 - Arquitectura Religiosa